Interpreting Event-Studies from Recent Difference-in-Differences Methods: A simulation comparing the event-studies in a non-staggered setting

 \section{A simulation comparing the event-studies in a non-staggered setting}

-I begin by illustrating the differences between the event-studies produced by TWFE and the newer methods with a simulation of an extremely simple non-staggered DiD setting.\footnote{Code for the results shown in this section is available on Github, \url{https://github.com/jonathandroth/HetEventStudies/tree/master}.} Units are either treated beginning at period $t=1$ or never-treated.
+I begin by illustrating the differences between the event-studies produced by TWFE and some newer methods with a simulation of an extremely simple non-staggered DiD setting.\footnote{Code for the results shown in this section is available on Github, \url{https://github.com/jonathandroth/HetEventStudies/tree/master}.} Units are either treated beginning at period $t=1$ or never-treated.
 We observe outcomes from period $t=-15$ to period $t=10$.
 There are no treatment effects in any period, so that $Y_{it}(1) = Y_{it}(0) = Y_{it}$.
-However, parallel trends is violated: the treated group's outcome increases linearly relative to the control groups outcome in all periods.
-In particular, $Y_{it} = \gamma \cdot t + \epsilon_{it}$ for units in the treated group and $Y_{it} = \epsilon_{it}$ for units in the control group, where $\epsilon_{it}$ are $iid$ standard normal draws.
+However, parallel trends is violated: the treated group's outcome increases linearly relative to the control group's outcome in all periods.
+In particular, $Y_{it}(0) = \gamma \cdot t + \epsilon_{it}$ for units in the treated group and $Y_{it}(0) = \epsilon_{it}$ for units in the control group, where $\epsilon_{it}$ are $iid$ standard normal draws.
 Thus, the treated group's outcome grows by $\gamma$ more than the control group's outcome on average in each period.
 For the illustrative simulation, I set $\gamma = 0.5$.

 Figure \ref{fig:comparison} shows event-studies for a single simulation draw from this DGP when there are 100 total units and half of them are treated.
-Panel (a) shows the results of a traditional dynamic TWFE specification of the form
+Panel (a) shows the results of a traditional dynamic TWFE ordinary least-squares specification of the form

 where $D_i$ is an indicator for treatment and $\alpha_i$ and $\lambda_t$ are unit and period fixed effects.
-Panel (b) shows the results for the event-study generated by the CS method, using the default settings in the \texttt{did} package in R. Panel (c) shows the event-study plot generated using the dCDH method, using the default settings in the \texttt{did\_multiplegt} R package.\footnote{See FN \ref{fn: dcdh packages} regarding differences between the Stata and R packages.} Panel (d) shows the event-study plot generated by the BJS method, using the default settings in the \texttt{did\_imputation} Stata package.\footnote{All packages were installed between January 16-18, 2024.}
+Panel (b) shows the results for the event-study generated by the CS method, using the default settings in the \texttt{did} package in R. Panel (c) shows the event-study plot generated by the BJS method, using the default settings in the \texttt{did\_imputation} Stata package.\footnote{All packages were re-installed using the latest versions as of October 31, 2025.
+I obtained similar results as of the initial draft of this paper in January 2024, with one exception owing to a software update described below (see Figure \ref{fig:other-methods} and surrounding discussion).}